West Challow

 West Challow is a village and civil parish about 2 mi west of the market town of Wantage in the Vale of White Horse, England.
 The village is on Childrey Brook, which is a tributary of the River Ock.
 West Challow was part of Berkshire until the 1974 boundary changes transferred the Vale of White Horse to Oxfordshire.
 The 2011 census recorded the parish's population as 184.

 Etymology

-The place-name Challow is first attested in a charter of 947 (though the earliest surviving copy of the charter is twelfth-century) in the Old English phrase "to Ceawan Hlewe", which can straightforwardly be translated as "to Ceawa's burial mound", where Ceawa is a personal name attested only here and in the place-name Chawridge.
+The place-name Challow is first attested in a charter from 947 (though the earliest surviving copy of the charter is from the 12th century), in the Old English phrase "to Ceawan Hlewe".
+Hlewe meant "hillock, burial mound".
+The word ceawan here was long thought to be a personal name attested only here and in the place-names Chacombe, Chaureth and Chawridge, in which case the name Challow meant "Ceawa's burial mound".
+In the 2020s, it was suggested that Old English had a word cēawe or cēawa, meaning "jackdaw", in which case Challow could have meant "jackdaw hillock".

 The name appears as Ceveslane (considered to be a misspelling of Ceveslaue) in the Domesday Book of 1086.
 Thirteenth-century variants included Chaulea, Chaulauhe, Chawelawe and Shawelawe.

 The "West" element in the name, added to distinguish West Challow from East Challow, is first found in 1284 (in such forms as Westcha(e)lawe and Weschallawe).